 a.
 Depart from me, all you workers of iniquity: It may be that the sin that led David into this chastisement was association with the ungodly.
 Here we see David acting consistently with his change of heart and telling all ungodly associates to depart.

 b.
-The LORD has heard the voice of my weeping: David ends the Psalm on a note of confidence.
+The LORD has heard the voice of my weeping: David ended the psalm on a note of confidence.
 He made his agonized cry to God, and God heard him.

 i.
 Weeping has a voice before God.
 It isn’t that God is impressed by emotional displays, but a passionate heart impresses Him.
 David wasn’t afraid to cry before the LORD, and God honored the voice of his weeping.